Seven common misconceptions about FedRAMP ATO

 With Rackspace Technology, you can leverage the power of inheritable security controls and be FedRAMP ATO authorized in as little as four months.
 Rackspace Government Cloud became the first JAB-authorized platform-as-a-service, back in 2015.
 Since then, we’ve helped over a dozen CSPs obtain their FedRAMP ATO.
 And we can help you, too.

-If you’d like to take a deeper dive, I invite you to attend our upcoming interactive workshop, where you’ll learn first-hand from subject matter experts who live and breathe FedRAMP — including an authorized CSP, a compliance ISV and a 3PAO.
-You’ll also learn how to manage FedRAMP security and governance requirements and get your government cloud solutions to market faster.
+Ready to take a deeper dive?
+Register for a complimentary discovery session, where you'll learn first-hand how to innovate on a zero trust, scalable, continuously compliant and fully managed PaaS.
+You’ll also learn what it takes to manage security and governance requirements and get your government cloud solutions to market faster.
 Topics we’ll cover include:

 - Achieving FedRAMP ATO three times faster while saving 70% on monthly operational costs